Venue & Settings

 - Click "Add venue" (the plus icon next to the venues list).

-- The "Add a new venue" page opens with the subtitle: "A new Pro subscription will be created for this venue and billed immediately."
+- The "Add a new venue" page opens with the subtitle: "A new Pro venue starts with its own billing line.
+Bookable providers are counted from the team profiles you make bookable at that location."

 - Fill in the venue details: